 - Memory & Learning

-Neither Neuriva or Prevagen claim to support long-term brain function and plasticity, or enhance mood, like some of the best rated supplements on the market.
+Neither Neuriva nor Prevagen claims to support mood, long-term brain function, and plasticity like some other nootropic supplements do.

 If you’re looking for the short answer, neither Neuriva or Prevagen are worth the steep price tag in our eyes.
 Both supplements contain weak and underdosed ingredient profiles.